tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据库代理/自动读写分离介绍_intl_en.md

 SaaS applications and traditional ecommerce applications may make database connections idle to minimize the response time when users reconnect.
 You can use the dedicated database proxy to retain idle connections and establish database connections for active requests as needed instead of excessively increasing the threshold or providing database services with higher specifications to support most idle connections.

-- **Applications requiring highly smooth failover** With the dedicated database proxy, you can build applications that can tolerate active and passive database failures in an imperceptible manner with no need to write complex failure processing code.
+- **Applications requiring highly smooth failover** With the dedicated database proxy, you can build applications that can tolerate active and passive database failures in an imperceptible manner without writing complex failure processing code.
 The dedicated database proxy will automatically route read traffic to new database instances while retaining the application connections.

 ![](https://main.qcloudimg.com/raw/a5f23e2235bc918b1a7e816c8f2c947b.png)